amandadwal/amandadwal.github.io/_projects/1_project.md

 category: work
 ---

-Electricity is one of three components of total energy production, alongside transport and heating (Ritchie and Rosado, 2020).There are various methods of electricity production, such as using fossil fuels, renewables, and nuclear energy.
+Electricity is one of three components of total energy production, alongside transport and heating (Ritchie and Rosado, 2020).
+There are various methods of electricity production, such as using fossil fuels, renewables, and nuclear energy.

-We will take a look at Australia and the 27 EU countries to see if there are any differences in the mix of electricity sources.
+We will look at Australia and the 27 EU countries to see if there are any differences in the mix of electricity sources.
 This analysis focuses on the breakdown of these sources and how Australia contrasts with the EU in energy production.
 And where are we headed?
 Data was downloaded from Ritchie et al.(2023).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">